 - a.
 An award of back pay; - b.
 Reinstatement as Yeadon's Chief of Police; - c.
 An award of front pay if reinstatement is not feasible; - d.
-An award of compensatory damages against Defendant Borough of Yeadon;

-- An award of compensatory damages in their personal capacities against each of the four individually-named Defendants; - f.
+An award of compensatory damages against Defendant Borough of Yeadon; - e.
+An award of compensatory damages in their personal capacities against each of the four individually-named Defendants; - f.
 An award of punitive damages in their personal capacities against each of the four individually-named Defendants; - g.
-An award of liquidated damages under the WPCL; - h.
-An award of reasonable counsel fees and costs; - Such other legal and equitable relief that may be just and proper under the circumstances.
+An award of reasonable counsel fees and costs; - h.
+Such other legal and equitable relief that may be just and proper under the circumstances.